OneMoreNate/CrpUsernameStuffing/README.md

 -If you see "The property '#text' cannot be found on this object.
 Verify that the property exists and can be set." then the policy name you have set does not have a User Name condition added as a condition<br>

-<b>REGEX Syntax</b>
+<b>REGEX Syntax</b><br>
 -The script was updated to prepend the username with a ^ and append with a $ to ensure exact username matching.
 Without these symbols it will perform a lazy match.
 So if you just used a pipe symbol (logical OR) between the usernames it would match "smithb" to "smithb" and "smithbob" and "smithbarry".
 So the additional REGEX syntax prevents this lazy match.
-However you can customize your syntax in the script by following this excellent article on the use of REGEX: https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285
+However you can customize your syntax in the script by following this excellent article on the use of REGEX:<br>
+https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285